 Michael Akkawi is a corporate/commercial lawyer focused on private equity and venture capital.
 Michael is the head of the firm's Private Equity Practice.
 In his mergers and acquisitions practice Michael advises private equity funds, venture capital funds and pension funds in all aspects of their domestic and cross-border M&A transactions and other investment activities, including leveraged buyouts, majority and minority equity investments, co-investments and restructurings.

 In his private equity fund formation and fund investment practice, Michael advises both sponsors and institutional investors in structuring, negotiating and investing in private market funds.
 He has represented numerous institutional clients on their fund investment activities, including AIMCo, Alberta Teachers Retirement Fund, BDC, BMO, China Investment Corp, CIBC, EDC, HarbourVest, Northleaf, Scotiabank and Teralys.
-He also advises sponsors on fund formation spanning a range of private market areas, including buy-out, infrastructure, secondary and search funds.
+He also advises sponsors on fund formation spanning a range of private market areas, including buy-out, infrastructure, secondary and search funds, including most recently Imperial Fund IV and numerous funds for Caledon Capital.
 His work also includes a number of secondary transactions to buy or sell LP interests in a fund or a portfolio of funds.

 Law Business Research’s Who’s Who Legal Canada—Leading lawyer in private funds (2014-2015)